What is an ASIP?

-An alternative is to create an ASIP which has a specialised architecture, optimised to efficiently achieve the required performance you require for the audio processing.
+An alternative is to create an ASIP which has a specialized architecture, optimized to efficiently achieve the required performance for the audio processing.
 The ASIP would not usually be designed to optimally handle more generic operations such as those needed for an operating system.
 Instead, if an OS is needed, you would probably run it on a separate general-purpose core which would not be constrained by the need to run audio processing algorithms.
-Thus, the ASIP design is optimised for performance with just enough flexibility to meet its use case.
+Thus, the ASIP design is optimized for performance with just enough flexibility to meet its use case.

 ASIPs have been the subject of research in universities around the world and have been applied to a number of domains such as audio signal processing, image sensors, and baseband signal processing.
-Indeed, Codasip founder and CEO Karel Masařík with CTO Zdeněk Přikryl researched design automation for ASIPs at the TU Brno.
+Codasip founder and President Karel Masařík with CTO Zdeněk Přikryl researched design automation for ASIPs at the TU Brno.
 To read more on their research, check the papers listed at the end of this article.

 ASIPs or domain-specific processors are likely to be used more widely in the future due to semiconductor scaling issues.
 For decades, developers of SoCs have relied on Moore’s law and Dennard Scaling to get more and more performance and circuit density through successively finer silicon geometries.

 While this scaling applied, it was generally reasonable to use general-purpose processor cores and to rely on new generations of silicon technology to deliver the performance required with an acceptable power consumption.
-However, Dennard Scaling has been known to have broken down from about 2006, with smaller increments in performance improvement and leakage current worsening power consumption.
+However, this scaling has been known to have broken down, with smaller increments in performance improvement and leakage current worsening power consumption.
 Because of this, the semiconductor industry must change, and a new approach to processing is needed.

-To date, the breakdown in Dennard Scaling has been tackled by incorporating different types of general-purpose core on a single SoC.
+To date, this industry challenge has been tackled by incorporating different types of general-purpose cores on a single SoC.
 For example, mobile phone SoCs have combined application processors, GPUs, DSPs, and MCUs, but none of these classes of processor have application-specific instruction sets.

-With new products demanding new algorithms for artificial intelligence, advanced graphics and advanced security more specialised accelerators are needed and are being developed.
+With new products demanding new algorithms for artificial intelligence, advanced graphics and advanced security, more specialized hardware accelerators are needed and are being developed.
 Such accelerators are designed to handle computationally demanding algorithms efficiently.
-Each accelerator will need an optimised instruction set and microarchitecture – in other words, be an ASIP.
+Each accelerator will need an optimized instruction set and microarchitecture – in other words, an ASIP.